AA/PPS 02.01.01 - Academic Credit Courses

 This PPS has been reviewed by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.

-Assistant Vice Provost for Curriculum and Academic Programs; senior reviewer of this PPS
+Vice Provost for Academic Innovation; senior reviewer of this PPS

 Provost and Executive Vice President for Academic Affairs